Aitslab/EasyNER/tutorials/Tutorial-benchmarking_entitylevel.md

 # Conversion of PubTator format to EasyNER input and prediction
 1. Place the MedMention, tmVar 3.0 or BioRED corpus in PubTator format in a folder
 2. Modify [convert_hunflair2_pubtator-to-json.py](https://github.com/Aitslab/EasyNER/blob/main/supplementary/experiment_scripts/convert_hunflair2_pubtator_to_json.py).
 First, enter the correct path for infile and outfile in the bottom.
-Then, change the last line to either of these depending on the input:
+The outfile path must consist of the path to a folder that already exists followed by the JSON file name, e.g. to create the file medmentions.json in the folder C:/Users/sonja/Documents/REPOS/EasyNER/results/ the path should be C:/Users/sonja/Documents/REPOS/EasyNER/results/medmentions.json.
+Then, change the last line in the .py file to either of these depending on the input:

    convert_bioid_to_json(infile,outfile)